 There are currently two sources of funding open to Cottonwood County residents to utilize grant funds from the Lawns2Legumes program:

-Cottonwood, Jackson, & Heron Lake Pollinator Project Grants: This grant is available only to residents who live within the city limits of Windom, Wilder, Jackson, Heron Lake, and Lakefield.
+Cottonwood, Jackson, & Heron Lake Pollinator Project Grants: This grant is available only to residents who live within the city limits of Windom, Wilder, Jackson, Heron Lake, Lakefield, Bingham Lake, Mountain Lake, Okabena, Westbrook, Jeffers, and Storden.
 Residents can be reimbursed up to 90% (NTE $450) in costs associated with establishing pollinator habitat in their yard.
-Our grant is available April 9, 2020 until 2022.
+Our grant is available April 9, 2020 until October 31, 2022 (final project install date).
 You can sign up any time at your local District.

 You can apply at your local District: